isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+All 4 template files have been updated.
+If you update, you must also update your custom template files!

 = 2.0.4 =
 Removed several PHP warnings that occurred when viewing a single Doc while a category was not assigned to the Doc.